moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 ## Things to Avoid

-- Over-relying on academic benchmarks that don't reflect real-world usage
-- Spending excessive time on evaluations before validating product-market fit
-- Using complex evaluation frameworks or processes that slow down iteration
-- Getting tied up in overly rigid evaluation procedures that hinder agility and rapid improvement
+- Do not assume the LLM will do what you tell it to.
+- Do not assume that manually testing a few AI outputs will be enough to grant production quality AI outputs that satisfy users.
+- Do not assume that you can use user feedback to adjust prompts without automated AI output tests in place.
+If you do this you will like fix one problem (that the users reported) but may harm another scenario that might have worked previously.

 ## Best Practices

-1. Integrate lightweight evaluations throughout the development process
+1. Integrate lightweight automated evaluations throughout the development process
 2. Leverage GitLab's existing analytics and telemetry capabilities
 3. Prioritize user feedback over purely quantitative metrics
 4. Regularly review and update benchmarks as AI capabilities evolve